Ecumenism: The word ecumenism comes from a family of Classical Greek words: oikos, meaning a house, family, people, or nation;

 See Religious Pluralism

 It is tragically true that few of those who believe 'all spiritual beliefs are valid paths to God" seem to have made an in depth study of various religions to see if their claims are based on fact, or fairy dust

 There is no question that unity is important - However, most of the preaching abut unity assumes that there is no truth that people are required to stand on and defend - that how we interpret Biblical precepts is our "opinion" and it is wrong to let our "opinions" divide us.

 Unity is an agreement of sorts - a oneness of mind and purpose.
 As Amos once wrote "Can two walk together, except they be agreed?"
 The fact of the matter is that God never intended us to be unified with everyone regardless of whether we happen to take the same position on some social issues - the gospel has to be our top priority.
 Quite simply we cannot be agreed with everyone.
 See True and False Unity

 Parliament of the World’s Religions

 Interreligious Dialogue or New Age Rally?
-Held in Chicago in 1993, exactly a century after the watershed gathering held there in 1893, the Parliament of the World's Religions brought together for a week, swamis, sadhus, rinpoches, monks, arhats, avatars, priests, priestesses, ministers, witches, shamans, saints, and seekers.
-A kaleidoscope of religious worthies upon which the watchful Gods and muses on the ceiling beamed approvingly.
+Held in Chicago in 1993, exactly a century after the watershed gathering held there in 1893, the Parliament of the World's Religions brought together swamis, sadhus, rinpoches, monks, arhats, avatars, priests, priestesses, ministers, witches, shamans, saints, and seekers.
+A kaleidoscope of religious worthies upon which the watchful gods and muses on the ceiling beamed approvingly.
 However many prominent New Agers were involved at different levels with the organization of the event which gives rise to the question...
-Did a promotion of the New Age agenda underlie the Parliament's ostensible purpose of furthering interreligious dialogue?
+Did promotion of the New Age agenda underlie the Parliament's ostensible purpose of furthering interreligious dialogue?

 The United Religions Initiative